Mike Nesbitt: Personal life

 Nesbitt was born in Belfast.
-He attended Campbell College, Belfast and studied at Jesus College, Cambridge.
+He attended Campbell College, Belfast, and studied at Jesus College, Cambridge.

-Since giving up broadcasting, Nesbitt and his wife set up their own independent media services company.
+Upon giving up broadcasting, Nesbitt and his second wife Lynda Bryans set up their own independent media services company.
 Nesbitt worked for a public relations company between his careers at BBC Northern Ireland and UTV.
-In April 2010, Nesbitt revealed that he had 2 daughters from a previous marriage with whom he has had no contact since his divorce from their mother.
+In April 2010, Nesbitt revealed that he had two daughters from a previous marriage with whom he has had no contact since his divorce from their mother.